I wanted to add some flair into my workspace. I used chalk paint on a desk: It was the perfect opportunity to make something old new again.

 Chalk paint makes getting the look and feel you want right on every project.
 Whether you are going for a pastel furniture theme for a baby’s room or breakfast nook or want to channel vintage Paris or old-world dramatic New York, there is a color for every style.
 Annie Sloan’s line of paints comes in over 30 colors, all perfectly tuned to give you that perfect vintage feel no matter what color of the spectrum you decide to land.

 Choose from any one of these colors below:

 Duck Egg Blue

-Once you have chosen your look and feel, picked out the perfect color, and gathered your supplies it’s time to jump in and getting started on your project!
+Once you have chosen your look and feel, picked out the perfect color, and gathered your supplies, it’s time to jump in and get started on your project!

 This step is fairly easy.
 Make sure to lay out your drop cloth or newspapers with a large enough area around your piece of furniture to catch extra debris or paint further in the project.